mirgj/siimact/README.md

 ## siimact
 A set of React components for siimple CSS Framework.

-This repository is for testing purpuse (atm)
+This repository is for testing purpose (atm)